X12 837P Segment Architecture Guide

 Control Envelope & Interchange Routing (ISA, GS, ST)

-HIPAA Compliance Note: Always log ISA/GS metadata at the interchange level before payload decryption.
+HIPAA Compliance Note: Always log ISA/GS metadata at the interchange level before payload processing.
 Store control numbers in an immutable audit table.
 Never log raw PHI in interchange tracking; use tokenized identifiers and enforce the minimum necessary standard per 45 CFR § 164.502(b).

 Hierarchical Loop Architecture (2000A, 2000B, 2000C)